ocaml/dune/MIGRATION.md

 ### July 2018: release of Dune 1.0.0

 First release of the opam package `dune`.
-The `jbuilder` package becomes a transition package that depends on `dune`.
+The `jbuilder` package becomes a transitional package that depends on `dune`.

 The `dune` package installs two binaries: `dune` and `jbuilder`.
 These two binaries are exactly the same and they work on both Jbuilder and